MissingCore/Music/README.md

 > How do I add music to the app?
 Why are my music files not displayed?

-Read the [Where Are Tracks Found?](./docs/where-are-tracks-found.md) documentation to see how the app find tracks.
+Read the [Where Are Tracks Found?](./docs/where-are-tracks-found.md) documentation to see how the app finds tracks.

 You can look [here](https://developer.android.com/media/platform/supported-formats#audio-formats) for the list of supported audio files & metadata formats from the Android documentation.

 > The loading screen is permanently displayed after moving some music in the "Music" folder!

 This is an issue with Android where when we move a folder, the original location might still be cached, which means the folder gets detected in its original location in addition to its new location.
-This kind of scenario might break some things in the app prior to the logic that gives the ok, saying the saving action being completed.
+This kind of scenario might break some things in the app prior to the logic that gives the ok, saying the saving action is completed.

 As mentioned in [#36](https://github.com/MissingCore/Music/issues/36), a work around is to copy the contents you want to move to the desired location (instead of moving the original folder), then delete the content at the original location.
 You can also go through your file system and see if you end up with duplicate "fake" copies of your moved media.